 - Played with in The Great Race, The Great Leslie is a Bulletproof Fashion Plate - he manages to walk through a giant pie fight in a bakery in a white suit without getting anything on him until the very end when he gets hit with a white pie.

-- Enforced with Lord Vetinari, enlightened tyrant and ruler of Ankh-Morpork: in one book, a character sees a custard pie flying toward him and realises that if it hits him and destroys his dignity, nothing and no one is safe, so he dives in the way and cops it himself.
+- Enforced with Lord Vetinari, enlightened tyrant and ruler of Ankh-Morpork: in Making Money, a character sees a custard pie flying toward him and realises that if it hits him and destroys his dignity, nothing and no one is safe, so he dives in the way and cops it himself.
+One dollop of custard still heads towards his lordship, but he very calmly catches it out of the air.

 - BlazBlue has Hakumen play this, being a character entirely defined by his seriousness.
 For example, the first game only had him in a single scene in Tager's humorous route, but even then is not involved with any of the comedy.
 Continuum Shift expands this further by denying him an entire gag route just because of his seriousness.
 Ironically, he's an alternate version of Jin from another timeline, and he is used fairly often in several gag routes.